Bridging Adversarial and Nonstationary Multi-armed Bandit: The Adaptive EXP3.S (AE3) Algorithm

-\end{itemize} \end{corollary} There are a few implications of the results.
-First, the two cases are separated by a threshold of $WV^{2/3}$.
-When the window size or the variational budget is small, the regret is independent of $W$ and is of the same order as that in \cite{besbes2015non,besbes2019optimal}.
+There are a few implications of the results.
+First, the two cases are separated by a threshold of $S_TV_T^{-2/3}$.
+When the switch budget is large or the variational budget is small, the regret is independent of $S_T$ and is of the same order as that in \cite{besbes2015non,besbes2019optimal}.
 This corresponds to the regime of nonstationary MAB.
-When the window size or the variational budget is large, the regret is independent of $V$ and decreasing in $W$.
-When $W=T$, it is consistent with the regret in \cite{auer1995gambling}, corresponding to the regime of adversarial MAB.
-The two regimes have distinct regret behavior and thus display a phase transition.
-Second, the threshold of $W$ that separates the two cases, satisfies

-We may investigate a few extreme cases: if $V=\Omega(T)$ or $W=\Omega(T^{2/3})$, then the problem always falls into the adversarial regime and the regret is $\cO(T/\sqrt{W})$.
-The variational budget doesn't affect the regret anymore and the regret is solely determined by the window size.
-By part (b), it can be shown that at the boundary, the two regret expressions are of the same order except for a constant term and a term of order $\log K$.
+When the switch budget is small or the variational budget is large, the regret is independent of $V_T$ and increases in $S_T$.
+When $S_T= 1$, it is consistent with the regret in \cite{auer1995gambling}, corresponding to the regime of adversarial MAB.
+The two regimes have distinct regret behaviors and thus display a phase transition.
+Second, the threshold of $S_T$ that separates the two cases, satisfies \(S_TV_T^{-2/3} = (T/K)^{1/3}\).
+We may investigate a few extreme cases: if $V_T=\Omega(T)$ or $ S_T=O(T^{1/3})$, then the problem always falls into the adversarial regime and the regret is $\cO(\sqrt{S_TT})$.
+The variational budget doesn't affect the regret anymore and the regret is solely determined by the switch budget.
+Indeed at the boundary, the two regret expressions are of the same order except for a constant term and a term of order $\log (KT)$.

-\begin{proof} To prove part (a), it suffices to derive the upper bound for the case that $W V^{2/3} > T^{2/3}K^{1/3}$ as the other case directly follows from Theorem~\ref{thm:ub}.
-Note that in this case, since there are $N = \frac{T}{W}$ windows, we have